krishnap25/krishnap25.github.io/_pages/about.md

 My research has been recognized by [a NeurIPS outstanding paper award](https://news.cs.washington.edu/2022/02/28/allen-school-and-ai2-researchers-paint-the-neurips-conference-mauve-and-take-home-an-outstanding-paper-award/) and I was a 2019-20 [J.P.
 Morgan PhD Fellow](https://www.jpmorgan.com/country/US/en/technology/ai/awards/phd-fellowship-award-recipients).

 Contact me at [my-last-name] @ cs [dot] washington [dot] edu.

+## News

+* [Dec.
+2023] Paper on _MAUVE Scores for Generative AI_ accepted to JMLR!
+* [Jan.
+2023] Paper on _Differentially Private Superquantile Aggregation for Federated Learning_ accepted to the Machine Learning Journal!
+See the [Project Page](https://krishnap25.github.io/simplicial-fl-overview/)